 On the Filter tab, enter the file name that specifies the model objects to be excluded from model coverage collection.
 You can use the same filter file for multiple models.

 If you enable coverage for this model, you can create a filter file or open an existing filter file.
 In this filter file, you can then specify objects that you want to exclude from model coverage collection during simulation.

 In the Filename field, enter the full path

 to the file that specifies the model objects to be excluded from model

 coverage collection.
 You can also click Browse to

 navigate to the file.
 You can only open files that have the valid

 If the current model has a filter file already associated with it, the file name appears in the Filename field, and the Open in Filter Viewer link is displayed.
 To edit the coverage filter settings, click this link.

 If the Open in Filter Viewer link is unavailable, go to the Coverage tab.
-Select Coverage for this model to enable coverage for the current model.
+To enable coverage for the current model, select Coverage for this model.
 You can then enter the filter file name and edit the file.